 In automotive engines which need oil for lubrication and other uses, an oil pump is required to keep oil flowing throughout the internal components.
 Some pumps are mechanical, while others are electronic.
+Mechanical pumps are the most common type found in most applications within a vehicle.

 Mechanical Oil Pumps